Design Thinking: Ideation

 What is Ideation?

 The empathy phase will have given you the ability to understand and observe your users, allowing you to define a problem that needs to be solved.
 This will now allow for a possible solution to be reached through ideation.
-The ideation phase is the process of generating as many ideas as possible that align with the end users needs—regardless of how outlandish the ideas may seem.
-You can read a quick introduction to design thinking HERE to gain an overview of the design thinking process.
+The ideation phase is the process of generating as many ideas as possible that align with the end-users needs—regardless of how outlandish the ideas may seem.

 What is the goal of Ideation?